zhna123/battleship/README.md

 npm run build
 ```

-## loading CSS
+## Loading CSS

 1. `npm install --save-dev style-loader css-loader`
-2. edit config file by adding `style-loader` and `css-loader` to the module configuration
+2. Edit config file by adding `style-loader` and `css-loader` to the module configuration
-3. now we can import css into the script `import './style.css'`
+3. Now we can import css into the script `import './style.css'`

 ## useful settings
-* use source map by adding `devtool: 'inline-source-map',` to config file
+* Use source map by adding `devtool: 'inline-source-map',` to config file
-* watch mode - add `"watch": "webpack --watch"` to script section of `package.json`
+* Watch mode - add `"watch": "webpack --watch"` to script section of `package.json`